gibfahn/dot/README.md

 Some things you have to do manually, here's a short list:

+- Change git username (All)
+  - `g ce` to edit my git config (if it opens and old one copy it's contents, delete it, and run `g ce` again).
+Config is at `~/.config/git/config`.
+  - Scroll to the bottom and change the name, email, and username (Github) fields.
 - Run Spectacle on Login (macOS):
   - <kbd>⌘</kbd><kbd>Space</kbd>`Spectacle`<kbd>Enter</kbd>
   - Click on the spectacles in the Menu Bar, click Preferences